tomchen/typedoc-plugin-not-exported/README.md

 That's it.

+## Links, Tips & Others

 Originally from [here](https://github.com/TypeStrong/typedoc/issues/1474#issuecomment-766178261).

 [CC0](LICENSE).

+TypeDoc converts comments in TypeScript source code into rendered HTML documentation.
+See [Guides](https://typedoc.org/guides/installation/), [API](https://typedoc.org/api/) & [repo](https://github.com/TypeStrong/typedoc).

+TypeDoc loads all plugins by default, if you want to specify plugins to load, use [`--plugin`](https://typedoc.org/guides/options/#plugin) flag.

+Those non-exported symbols (variables) you want to include in the doc, are not public and the [`@public`](https://tsdoc.org/pages/tags/public/) tag shouldn't be applied.
+TypeDoc's `@internal` tag and [typedoc-plugin-internal-external](https://github.com/christopherthielen/typedoc-plugin-internal-external)'s `@internal` and `@external` are not made to solve the problem in question.

+Nevertheless, if you want to include a symbol (variable) in the documentation, you should usually export it.

-**Keywords: typedoc plugin force include non exported unexported variable symbol fake export option flag tag mode file exclude inclusion internal external**
+**Keywords: typedoc plugin force include non exported unexported variable symbol member fake export option flag tag mode file exclude inclusion internal external**